caitlincroteau/LightBnB/README.md

 # LightBnB

 LightBnB is a travel app that allows you to search for accomodations.
-Users can view property information, book reservations, view their reservations, and add their rental properties to the database.
+Users can view property information, book reservations, and view their reservations.
+They can also add and view their own rental properties.

 LightBnB was built as a student exercise with Lighthouse Labs.
 The goal of this project was to design a database and use server-side JavaScript to display the information from queries to web pages.

-The code I wrote for this project is contained in the db directory (database.js and index.js files).
+The code I wrote for the app is contained in the db directory (database.js and index.js files).

 ## Project Structure (LightBnB_WebApp-master)